ajayhn1986/ddos-spark/README.md

 **Ingest**

-  - Read a file from local disk and write to a message system such as Kafka
+  - Read a file from local drive and write to a message system such as Kafka

 **Detection**

   - Write an application which reads messages from the message system and detects whether the attacker is part of the DDOS attack
-  - Once an attacker is found, the ip-address should be written to a results directory which could be used for further processing
+  - Once an attacker is found, the host ip-address should be written to a directory which could be used for further processing
-  - An attack should be detected one to two minutes after starting

 **Limitations**